padrinobook/padrinobook/chapters/creating_models.md

 ```

 The basic philosophy behind testing with fixtures is that you create objects as you need them with convenient expressions.
-Instead of using `User.create`, we are using `FactoryGirl.build(:user)` to temporarily create a `user` fixture.
-The job offer that we are adding for the tests is defined as an attribute hash - you map the attributes (keys) to their values.
-If you run the tests, they will pass.
+Instead of using
+`User.create`, we are using [FactoryGirl.build](http://www.rubydoc.info/gems/factory_girl/FactoryGirl/Syntax/Methods#build-instance_method "build method of FactoryGirl") method to temporarily create a `user` fixture.
+The job offer that we are adding for the tests is defined as an attribute hash
+- you map the attributes (keys) to their values.

-The `build` method that we use to create the user will only add the test object in memory.
-If you want to permanently add fixtures to the database, you have to use `create` instead.
+The `build` method that we use to create the user will only add the test object in memory[^memory].
+If you want to permanently add fixtures to the database, you have to use [create](http://www.rubydoc.info/gems/factory_girl/FactoryGirl/Syntax/Methods#create-instance_method "create method of FactoryGirl") method instead.
 Play with it, and see that the same test using `create` instead of `build` takes much longer because it hits the database.

+[^memory]: but only if the model has no associations, otherwise build will acts like create.

 We can improve our test by creating a factory for our job offer too and cleaning the `user_spec.rb` file: